-Adjusted EBITDA and free cash flow are non-GAAP measures.
+Adjusted EBITDA, Adjusted EBITDA margin and free cash flow are non-GAAP measures.
 GMS reports its financial results in accordance with GAAP.
-However, it presents Adjusted EBITDA and free cash flow, which are not recognized financial measures under GAAP.
-GMS believes that Adjusted EBITDA and free cash flow assist investors and analysts in comparing its operating performance across reporting periods on a consistent basis by excluding items that the Company does not believe are indicative of its core operating performance.
-The Company's management believes Adjusted EBITDA and free cash flow are helpful in highlighting trends in its operating results, while other measures can differ significantly depending on long-term strategic decisions regarding capital structure, the tax jurisdictions in which the Company operates and capital investments.
-In addition, the Company utilizes Adjusted EBITDA in certain calculations under its senior secured asset based revolving credit facility and its senior secured first lien term loan facility.
+However, the Company presents Adjusted EBITDA, Adjusted EBITDA margin and free cash flow because it believes that Adjusted EBITDA, Adjusted EBITDA margin and free cash flow assist investors and analysts in comparing its operating performance across reporting periods on a consistent basis by excluding items that the Company does not believe are indicative of its core operating performance.
+The Company's management believes Adjusted EBITDA, Adjusted EBITDA margin and free cash flow are helpful in highlighting trends in its operating results, while other measures can differ significantly depending on long-term strategic decisions regarding capital structure and allocation, the tax jurisdictions in which the Company operates and capital investments and acquisitions.